lars-t-hansen/moz-sandbox/swat/MANUAL.md

 Break      ::= (break Id Maybe-expr)
 Continue   ::= (continue Id)

    Break and continue must name an enclosing loop.
-Labels are scoped.
+Labels are lexically scoped.

    If break carries an expression then its type is the type of the loop as an expression; if there are multiple breaks then their types must agree.